All Episodes

 I don't remember where it was from.

-And the point was at and in any presidential campaign, at this stage of the presidential campaign, there is always a staple that is part of the campaign that is not part of this one.
+And the point was in any presidential campaign, at this stage of the presidential campaign, there is always a staple that is part of the campaign that is not part of this one.

 And that is criticism of the sitting president.